Flowers Under Foreign Skies

 I got the hell out of there.
 More delays.
 Christ things must be bad Earthside.
 I left the mess hall, stepped into the surrounding hallway, blew the hatch with a soft bang of equalizing pressure, and set off down the hallway.
 The hallway was unfinished, just bare ice bricks, and it wasn’t heated, either, so the air was freezing.
 I closed the door behind me, hurried the ten meters to the end of the hallway, and crossed into the green house.

-The ceiling and northern wall here were slanted towards the low end of the crater, and had been cut in solid slabs from deep within the glacier to maximize clarity.
+The ceiling and northern wall here were slanted towards the low end of the crater, and had been cut in solid slabs from inside the glacier to maximize clarity.
 I could see the dull blue morning sun breaking over the lip of the crater.
 The Mylar floor and walls caught every scrap of light and trapped it.
 It was terribly bright, even this early.
 I wished I’d remembered my sunglasses.

 Squinting, I checked the algae first.
 The racks took up a good third of the entire greenhouse.
 The long ropes slimy of algae hung down the racks, dripping with condensation.
 A large compression pump hummed in the corner.
-The purity readings were well within tolerance, and there we\re no noticeable brown streaks in the algae colony.
+The purity readings were well within tolerance, and there were no noticeable brown streaks in the algae colony.
 Our air supply was safe for the time being.

 I moved into the next part of the greenhouse.
-There was an airlock here, so pulled the oxygen hood over my head, sealed it, and switched the rebreather on.
+There was an airlock here, so I pulled the oxygen hood over my head, sealed it, and switched the rebreather on.
 I stepped into the airlock.
 There was a hiss, and I felt the pressure drop.
 The crumpled bag around my head inflated suddenly and my ears popped.
 I briefly felt gas cramps before my clothing reacted, gripping my torso and limbs, holding the blood in.
 Inside the airlock, the pressure dropped to nearly zero before the next door opened.
 There was a loud hiss as the room flooded with carbon dioxide.
 I felt a crushing pressure for a moment before my clothing suddenly relaxed.
 I took a deep breath of recycled oxygen.
 Thank god for rebreathers.
 The atmosphere in here was not intended for people.

 I made the rounds.
 First few rows were oranges, soybeans, a few other hydroponic crops and a small window box of daisies in the corner.
 Nothing remarkable.
 I changed the water, tested the soil PH, and moved on.

 Last row was the mutant freaks.
 I wandered over to a sickly looking plant sprouting vines that ended in yellow-white bulbs.
 One of them was split open and was dripping a viscous yellow fluid onto the floor.
 Crap.
 I hated cleaning up egg whites.
-Another had big pitchers at the end of its leaves, filled with a thick oily white fluid that would pass for milk when diluted.
+Another had big pitchers at the end of its leaves, filled with a thick oily white fluid like wet paint that would pass for milk when diluted.
 It vied for shelf space with another that had dark brown leaves that they made the coffee out of.
 It was over ten times more efficient then growing coffee beans and came replete with over a dozen vitamins that coffee never ordinarily had.
-It also tasted lousy.
+It also tasted like shit.

 The last two were possibly the most disturbing.
 They were identical to the first, except that more than half of the bulbs were filled with dark shapes, occasionally squirming.
 Four of the bulbs had turned from green to yellow.
 I picked up the ovipositor tool, and pushed an egg into each one.
 I then gingerly turned the plant in its metal brace.
-Two of them were ripe, overstretched, on the point of bursting.
+Two of them were ripe, overstretched, on the brink of bursting.

 I winced.
 I hated this part.
-I took a pair of scissors and cut the bulbs from the leaf tips, thrusting them into a bucket of cold water.
+I took a pair of scissors and cut the bulbs from the leaf tips, thrusting them into a bucket of ice water.
 The bulbs struggled for a few moments and then succumbed to thermal shock.
 I threw them into the basket without looking at them.
 The cost of bacon.
 On the bright side, if suckling pig was tender, it had not a thing on fetal pork.

 I moved back through the rows quickly, grabbing anything that looked fairly fresh and piling them into the basket.
 I checked my watch.
 Damn.
 I still had nearly an hour before the first shift ended.